 Summer in this sprawling city can be sweltering—but nighttime events help beat the heat.
 Downtown, bars have sidewalk tables, and the party spills out onto car-free streets after closing time.
 For more family-friendly fun, the city organizes a concert series at its BioPark throughout the summer: Summer Nights (Thursdays) and Zoo Music (Fridays).
 All the regular attractions are open too.
 (Be sure to ride the mini train!)

-On July 20, Route 66 Summerfest takes over Central Avenue (the old Mother Road) in the vintage-cool Nob Hill district, with music on two stages and a mile of street closed to cars.
+In mid-July, Route 66 Summerfest takes over Central Avenue (the old Mother Road) in the vintage-cool Nob Hill district, with music on two stages and a mile of street closed to cars.
 Typical quirky-Burque events include a group wedding, a retro car cruise past the neon signs, and a battle royale among the city’s best food trucks.

 Most of the city’s entertainment is in a relatively small area, and it’s easily reached by bike.
 Rent one while you visit or hop the Route 66 bus, which runs extra-late on summer weekends.